-Since Safari’s announcement of ITP 2.1 and 2.2 in spring 2019, data driven marketers and analysts have been considering their options.
-LocalStorage has been a solution adopted by a lot of organizations and data management vendors, but with the latest iteration of Intelligent Tracking Prevention, ITP 2.3, it will soon come to an end.
+Since Safari’s announcement of ITP 2.1 and 2.2 in spring 2019, data-driven marketers and analysts have been considering their options.
+CNAME cloaking has been a solution adopted by a lot of organizations and data management vendors, but with the latest iteration of Intelligent Tracking Prevention, ITP 2.3, it will soon come to an end.

-ITP 2.3 thereby shuts down one of the workarounds that have been discussed widely in the business, i.e. localStorage.
-The remaining viable solution is, thus, setting first-party cookies as server-set HTTP cookies.
-This is also the approach taken by Cookie Saver.
+ITP 2.3 thereby shuts down one of the workarounds that have been discussed widely in the business, i.e. CNAME cloaking.
+Cookie Saver offers a solution that sets first-party cookies as server-set HTTP cookies without resolving to any of the concerned workarounds.